bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Where an attribute can contain a predetermined static list of values, an Enum must be created and used to type the attribute

 - Where multiple values are possible for an attribute, a relation of one-to-many relation must be created

--  Avoid creating circular references where an attribute is typed to the item it belongs to
+-  Circular references - where an attribute is typed to the item it belongs to- should be avoided

-- Collection types must not be used for any attribute.
+- Collection types must NOT be used for any attribute.
 A relation of one-to-many cardinality must be created instead.

 #### Localization
 Localization allows for models and model attributes to be internationalized by providing names and descriptions.
 These names are seen in the backoffice when a user is viewing data.
 This helps as it provides meaningful context that is not provided when technical names are used.